article background

 5. Any additional charges are listed in this part of the bill.
 This customer was charged a 50c card payment fee, plus 5c GST.

-6. This section explains the details of your bill and how Origin Energy calculated what you owe.
-The ‘previous read’ column indicates the usage figure on your hot water meter at the end of your last billing period.
+6. This section explains bill details and how Origin Energy calculates the amount due.
+The ‘previous read’ column indicates hot water usage figures at the end of your last billing period.
 The ‘current read’ column indicates your most recent reading for this billing period.
 Note that the ‘(A)’ means that someone actually read your meter, as opposed to someone estimating your usage.
 The difference between your previous read and your current read is the volume of water consumed, in this case, 607 dl.
 This figure is multiplied by 10 to convert the figure from deciliters (dl) to litres (Lt).
 As we can see, this customer used 6,070 litres of water over the most recent period.

 8. This column provides everything you need to get in touch with Origin Energy.
 These services are free, so don’t hesitate to contact Origin if you have any concerns or queries about your bill.